lreimer/k8s-experts-day/README.md

 Demo repository for the Kubernetes Experts Day session at ContainerConf 2020/21.

-## Declarative Management of Kubernetes Objects Using Kustomize
+## Declarative Management of K8s Objects Using Kustomize

 ```bash
 # see https://kustomize.io